Tesho Akindele

-Tesho Akindele (born March 31, 1992) is a Canadian and American former professional soccer player.
-He spent most of his career with FC Dallas and Orlando City SC in Major League Soccer (MLS).
+Tesho Akindele (born March 31, 1992) is a Canadian real estate developer and former professional soccer player who played as a forward or winger.

-Club career
+As a professional soccer player, Akindele was named the 2014 MLS Rookie of the Year.
+Akindele also helped FC Dallas win the 2016 U.S. Open Cup and Supporters' Shield, and Orlando City win the 2022 U.S. Open Cup.
+Akindele also made 19 appearances and scored three goals for the Canada national team from 2015 to 2021.

 Early career

+Early career

 Tesho Akindele was born in Canada to a Nigerian father and a Canadian mother and moved with his family to the US at the age of eight.
 He grew up in Thornton, Colorado, and was a standout for Northglenn High School, turning down an offer to join the Colorado Rapids academy at the age of 17 to focus on academics.

+College career

 Akindele played four years of college soccer at the Colorado School of Mines, where he became the school's all-time goals leader with 76 goals scored and was a four-time All-American.
 He ranked second in the nation in goals scored in 2012 with 22 and was named a First Team NSCAA All-American and the 2012 RMAC Offensive Player of the Year for his efforts.
 Also an NSCAA First Team All-American and the RMAC Freshman of the Year in 2010, Akindele was the first player in the history of his school's conference to score three consecutive hat tricks.

+Club career

-Akindele also made a single appearance for USL PDL club Real Colorado Foxes in 2013.
+Akindele made a single appearance for USL PDL club Real Colorado Foxes in 2013.